Dual festivals provide food, fun, fellowship in Zelie, Harmony

 “I made him jump, and he made me jump,” Brielyn told her father, Justin Relihan, of Penn Township.

-“I just like this town and they always have nice things for sale,” Justin said of the festival.
+“I just like this town, and they always have nice things for sale,” Justin said of the festival.
 “And I don’t mind the food.”

 He named gyros as a lunch item he always seeks out at a festival.

-Brielyn prefers french fries.
+Brielyn said she prefers french fries.

 “It’s such a great community gathering,” Justin said of the event.
 “It brings everyone out.
 Fall is awesome in Pennsylvania.”